franzbu/EnhancedSpaces.spoon/README.md

 ## mSpaces for Advanced Users

 By now we have covered the basics, but we have not walked over the finish line yet.
-That being said, this section is mainly for advanced users and can be skipped.
+That being said, this section is mainly for advanced users and you can also skip it if you want to get an overview first.

 This section is about having 'copies' of windows on more than one mSpace.